Connecting Width and Structure in Knowledge Compilation (Extended Version): Application to Query Lineages

 We will extract a corresponding subinstance $I'$ of~$I$ whose Gaifman graph is~$G'$.
 For simplicity, we will ensure that $I'$ is \emph{Gaifman-tight}.
 An instance $I_0$ is \emph{Gaifman-tight} if two conditions hold: first, letting $G_0$ be the Gaifman graph of~$I_0$, for each edge $\{a, b\}$ of~$G_0$, there is exactly one fact of~$I_0$ containing $a$ and $b$ (hence, of the form $R(a, b)$ or $R(b, a)$, with $a \neq b$); second, every fact of $I_0$ is a binary fact with two distinct elements (of the form $R(c, d)$ with $c \neq d$).
 Intuitively, an instance is Gaifman-tight if it is exactly obtained from its Gaifman graph by choosing one relation name and orientation for each edge of the Gaifman graph.

 We define a Gaifman-tight subinstance $I'$ of $I$ with Gaifman graph $G'$ by keeping, for every edge $\{a, b\}$ of~$G'$, exactly one binary fact of~$I$ containing the two elements $a$ and $b$ (which must exist by definition of the Gaifman graph).
 By construction, the Gaifman graph of~$I'$ is then~$G'$.
-Hence, we know the following about the subinstance $I'$ of~$I$ and its Gaifman graph~$G'$ (the numbering of this list follows the list of conditions on~$\calS$): \begin{enumerate} \item For every element $a$ of~$I'$, there are at most $3$ facts where $a$ occurs (because $G'$ has maximal degree 3). \item The treewidth of~$I'$ is $k'$. \item (N/A: There is no analogue of the requirement~3 imposed on~$\calS$) \item There are no vertices of degree~$1$ in~$G'$. \item The girth of~$G'$ is $> 2 \card{Q} + 2$ (because as a subdivision of~$S_{k'}$ its girth is at least that of~$S_{k'}$). \item $I'$ is Gaifman-tight. \end{enumerate}
+Hence, we know the following about the subinstance $I'$ of~$I$ and its Gaifman graph~$G'$ (the numbering of this list follows the list of conditions on~$\calS$):